Giving the example, strengthening the sense of community and sea, the youth are an engine of change

 Article by Sol Valls

 The Community Center for Diving and Ambassadors of the Sea is a non-profit social organization of Puerto Viejo, Costa Rica, founded in 2014 by local divers.
-Their goal is to create opportunities for the youth in diving with purpose and, in this way, generating a change that transcends generations, leaving a mark in both the community and the environment.
+Their goal is to create opportunities for the youth in diving with purpose and, in this way, generate a change that transcends generations, leaving a mark on both the community and the environment.

 People call it a “Center” because it covers many areas and numerous activities.
 The goal is to produce the greatest possible impact, starting in the South Caribbean, but not limited to that geographic zone, promoting youth initiatives wherever possible.
 It doesn’t matter how; often it’s not known where the money will come from.
 But “if it has to be done, it is done, one way or another; usually, this is where the magic starts,” states the president of the organization, Gloriana Brenes, with conviction.